 4. Lendflow

 Apart from this, Lendflow provides lenders with the freedom to build their own proprietary credit scoring models directly inside the platform.
-An important aspect to highlight is that these models can be customized in accordance with businesses’ specific risk appetites, which allows teams to fine-tune the way they interpret each applicant’s profile.
-For teams seeking a quicker setup, though, Lendflow offers pre-built scoring templates that assign weight to each data point and generate applicant rankings in seconds.
+These models can be customized in accordance with businesses’ specific risk appetites, which allows teams to fine-tune the way they interpret each applicant’s profile.
+For teams seeking a quicker setup, Lendflow offers pre-built scoring templates that assign weight to each data point and generate applicant rankings in seconds.

-What’s more, each component of the Lendflow platform such as credit decisioning or borrower onboarding is fully embeddable, which means that you’re free to use individual features as needed or scale them as your platform grows.
+Each component of the Lendflow platform, such as credit decisioning or borrower onboarding, is fully embeddable, which means that you’re free to use individual features as needed or scale them as your platform grows.

 Key features: